From Federated Learning to X-Learning: Breaking the Barriers of Decentrality Through Random Walks: -Learning with a Single Random Walker

+\textit{4) Random Walk with Tunable Learning Rate (denoted by `Tunable Learning Rate' in the legend):} Inspired by one of the advanced techniques in random walk-based FedL~\cite{ayache2023walk}, this method adjusts the transition probabilities of the walker adaptively based on the observed loss values of visited nodes, allowing the walker to prioritize undertrained nodes over time.
+Nevertheless, the method does not explicitly take into account the centrality (i.e., spatial importance) of the nodes.

+As shown in Fig.~\ref{fig:singlecrawl}, our scheme that obtains node importance as a balanced average ($Z=0.5$) between data and spatial quality, significantly outperforms other strategies, including the ones that only consider spatial quality ($Z=0$) and data quality ($Z=1$).
+This balanced value of $Z$ may not hold across all environments, but the results highlight the \textit{significance of considering network topology alongside the nodes' data quality}.
+We later (Sec.~\ref{sec:perception}) show that we can further obtain dynamic transition matrices to achieve a better performance (i.e., the black curve in Fig.~\ref{fig:singlecrawl}).

-Motivated by the above results, we conjecture that optimal node traversal in $\mathbb{X}$L demands moving beyond conventional graph exploration and distributed ML approaches, such as Markov chain-based methods that focus solely on network topology while ignoring node data quality, and FedL/FogL techniques that emphasize only data quality while overlooking dynamic multi-hop graph exploration via random walks.
+Motivated by the above results, we conjecture that optimal node importance measurement and node traversal in $\mathbb{X}$L demands moving beyond conventional graph exploration and distributed ML approaches, such as Markov chain-based methods that focus solely on network topology while ignoring node data quality, and FedL/FogL techniques that emphasize only data quality while overlooking dynamic multi-hop graph exploration via random walks.
 A formal treatment of this conjecture is left for future work.
+In what follows, we present a set of informal yet insightful notes to guide the design of effective node importance measurement for $\mathbb{X}$L.

+\textbf{Node Importance Estimation (Fusing Graph Centrality and Data Utility in $\mathbb{X}$L):} As explained above, to assess the importance of a node, $\mathbb{X}$L must consider a combination of: \textit{(i) spatial quality} (i.e., the topological significance or connectivity of the node in the communication graph) and \textit{(ii) data quality} (i.e., the informativeness or uniqueness of the local dataset).
+An effective node selection strategy should this fuse these two dimensions (i.e., spatial importance and data quality) to determine the utility of a visit for the walker.
+To estimate these node importance metrics within $\mathbb{X}$L, several strategies can be used: \\

+\textit{\textbf{1.
+Estimating Spatial Quality via Graph-Theoretic Centrality Metrics (e.g., Degree, Betweenness, Closeness, and Eigenvector Centrality):}} These metrics capture the structural significance of nodes within the communication graph, helping identify nodes that are well-connected, serve as bottlenecks, or are topologically influential. \begin{itemize} \item \textit{Associated Overhead:} Some centrality metrics, such as degree centrality, can be computed locally using only the node’s immediate neighborhood.
+Others, including betweenness, closeness, and eigenvector centrality, generally require global or multi-hop information and are more suitable for static or slowly-changing topologies where such computations or approximations are feasible. \end{itemize}

+\textit{\textbf{2.
+Estimating Data Quality via Local Loss or Validation Error:}} Walkers or nodes maintain and update estimates of local training loss or validation error, which are then used to prioritize undertrained or high-error nodes (i.e., nodes with high validation loss) during walkers' traversals. \begin{itemize} \item \textit{Associated Overhead:} This approach requires lightweight local model evaluation and a small validation dataset at each node or walker, with no need for inter-node communications. \end{itemize}